HarshitDawar55/Openstack-Terraform/README.md

 * In various versions of Openstack, there is difference in number of services.
 Therefore according to the requirement select the version of Openstack which you want to install.

-* Openstack is a open-source software which has a very large community to support, and that is the reason why Openstack is keep on evolving.
+* Openstack is an open-source software that has a very large community to support, and that is the reason why Openstack keeps on evolving.
 * The benefit of using Openstack cloud is that it provides you the code of the services present in it, & they can be customized according to the requirement!
 This feature is not available in any other public cloud like AWS, GCP, BlueOcean etc.

 **To check out the all the official versions/releases of Openstack click [here!](https://releases.openstack.org/)**